What’s so great about being out of debt?

 Having less debt could better your credit history, credit score and fiscal reputation in the eyes of lenders.
 You could get lower interest rates on secured debt, like mortgage loans and auto loans, if you use credit cards responsibly, which can save you money in the long term.
 Here are 5 tips to help you reduce credit card debt:

 Make saving a priority.
-As part of your overall money management strategy, a pool of savings for emergencies, vacations and major purchases means relying less on credit.
+As part of your overall money management strategy, having a pool of savings for emergencies, vacations and major purchases means relying less on credit.
 Even $10 a week can add up over time.
 Navy Federal Credit Union offers a variety of savings accounts and tools that can help you maximize your saving plan.

 Establish a cooling-off period.
 Before you buy on credit, establish a waiting period.
 Walking away for a specified time period, whether it’s a couple of hours to a few days, can help you determine if your desired purchase will help you reach your goals or postpone them.

 Try the “avalanche method.”
-If you have multiple credit card accounts, pay off the one with the highest interest rate first while continuing to pay the minimum each month on other credit cards.
+If you have multiple credit card balances, pay off the one with the highest interest rate first while continuing to pay the minimum each month on other credit cards.
 Once that balance is paid off, add what you were paying to the next card’s payment and so on.

 Reduce extra store credit cards.
 If you have multiple store credit card accounts, it’s easy to charge a little here and there and rack up balances without realizing it.
 Instead, create a repayment plan to pay them off.
 Then, consider using only one card with a low interest rate in the future.